n0obcoder/fun-with-python/Docker/02_docker_compose_django/README.md

 ### Dockerfile
 File containing the information about the docker image to be built

-### hellp.py
+### requirements.txt
-A python script that would be run automatically (using docker-compose command) after the docker image is built
+A text file containing the list of all the pythi packages to be installed in the docker container

 ### docker-compose.yml
-This uses the Dockefile and hello.py to first, build the docker image and then run the python script
+This uses the Dockefile to build the docker image and run the django application in th container

 ### How To Run